reachchinu/hello-go/README.md

 # hello-go
-hello world program in Go language
+hello world program in Go language.

+Hope this will be updated soom.